Why Classic Porsches?

 Why do we love the classics?

 Day to day modern cars are so very efficient....and ultimately boring.
 Unfortunately modern sports cars, while devastatingly fast, just cannot offer as much involvement given their weight, size and safety features.
 So....we like classic Porsches in particular and classic vehicles in general.
 Here are articles from a bunch of people who feel much the same thing.

-In any case, if you're into the new Porsche stuff - that's cool, there's a stack of them out there and they're fun enough to drive.
-We'd even go so far as to say that new Porsches are more involving than other cars, if not nearly involving enough.
-If you like the traditional thrill of driving a hand crafted historic vehicle - then you have found the right place.
+In any case, if you're into the new Porsche stuff - that's cool, there's a stack of them out there and they're more fun to drive than pretty much any other modern car.
+If you prefer the traditional thrill of driving a hand crafted historic Porsche - then you have found the right place.

 GONE - NOT FORGOTTEN